GREENER LIVING

 Emerald Ash Borers Cause Devastating Damage

-Emerald Ash Borer is an insect that kills ash trees.
-Since its first detection in Michigan in 2002, it has spread to 25 states, killing more than 50 million trees.
-Already, entire urban landscapes have been devastated by this destructive pest.
-In a review published last year, scientists called it “the most destructive and economically costly forest insect to ever invade North America.”
-Without a natural predator in North America, EAB have been able to thrive with plentiful amounts of food and an abundance of hosts.
+The Emerald Ash Borer (EAB) is an invasive beetle that kills ash trees.
+Since its first detection in Michigan in 2002, it has spread across more than 35 states and killed hundreds of millions of ash trees.
+Scientists have called it “the most destructive and economically costly forest insect to ever invade North America.”

 Leave a Comment